Yalink-Tech/doks/content/docs/prologue/quick-start.md

 ---
-title: "Quick Start"
+title: Quick Start
-description: "One page summary of how to start a new Doks project."
+description: One page summary of how to start a new Doks project.
-lead: "One page summary of how to start a new Doks project."
+lead: One page summary of how to start a new Doks project.
-date: 2020-11-16T13:59:39+01:00
+date: 2020-11-16T13:59:39.000+01:00
-lastmod: 2020-11-16T13:59:39+01:00
+lastmod: 2020-11-16T13:59:39.000+01:00
-draft: false
 images: []
-menu:
-  docs:
-    parent: "prologue"
-weight: 110
+weight: "110"
 toc: true

 ---
 ## Requirements

 Doks uses npm to install dependencies and run commands.
 Installing npm is pretty simple.
 Download and install [Node.js](https://nodejs.org/) (it includes npm) for your platform.

+Let's try to modify this!

 ## Start a new Doks project